 Third, what organizational logistics must be addressed prior to launching the STEM-based PBL teams?
 Who will participate?
 When and where will teams meet?
 What resources will they need?

-Conducting STEM-PBL Team meetings
+Conducting STEM-PBL Team Meetings

 The process of conducting productive team meetings can be an art in itself.
 Much has been written about this.
 I, and many others, have written extensively about how to set up professional learning teams/communities.
-In my 2008 book, Team to Teach, I developed a set of over 100 tools teachers could use with different situations in face-to-face meetings.
+In my 2008 book, Team to Teach, I developed a set of over 100 tools teachers could use in different situations in face-to-face meetings.
 All were field-tested over the course of three years.
 I’ll send you the tools as a free PDF if you think some would be useful.
-Just email me at firstname.lastname@example.org.
+Just email me at email@example.com.
 (Warning!
 That tool part is 147 pages long).

 Hopefully, I’ve given you some ideas for learning and sustaining a rather massive change in teaching practices.
 You have better ideas than I do, however.
 Feel free to chime in and provide additional insights about effective teacher STEM-based PBL collaboration and add to the growing body of knowledge about ways to revolutionize our teaching and learning.